And the Violins Stopped Playing: Plot

 The story opens in 1941 in Warsaw, Poland, with Dymitr Mirga (Horst Buchholz), a prominent Romani violin player, entertaining a group of Germans—German military and SS officers—in a restaurant.
 The Germans enjoy the entertainment and assure the musicians that the ongoing removal of the region's Jews has nothing to do with the Romani because they are "Aryan" just like the Germans.
-Dymitr takes his family by train to Brest Litovsk as he is warned by an escapee from a concentration camp as to what is happening to Warsaw's Jews.
+Dymitr takes his family by train to Brest-Litovsk as he is warned by an escapee from a concentration camp as to what is happening to Warsaw's Jews.
 The family joins a band of Romani on the outskirts of Brest-Litovsk.
 The local German commander visits the camp and tells the Romani that he is giving them the houses where the Jews lived who have been "re-located" (a euphemism for sending them to concentration camps).
 Dymitr immediately realizes the truth, and asks the head of the Romani community to lead its evacuation into Hungary, which at that time was still independent.
 The leader is reluctant to comply, and the community's council eventually forces him to resign, giving his position instead to Dymitr Mirga.
 The son of the deposed leader had been betrothed to a beautiful Romani named Zoya Natkin (Maya Ramati), who instead chose to marry Dymitr's son, Roman (Piotr Polk).

 On their journey to Hungary, some of the Romani desert the group and are killed by the Nazis.
 Others voluntarily split off, in hopes that by having smaller numbers they will appear to be merchants rather than Romani.
 Dymitr's small company eventually performs the sacrifice of selling their jewels to buy horses from another Romani community, allowing their group to move more quickly.
 Many are nevertheless killed by the Nazis.
 The sympathetic population gives them burials and provides a chance for their comrades to meet and mourn their loss.
 In time, the resolute Dymitr reaches Hungary with his much-diminished group of followers, including his wife Wala (Didi Ramati), his son Roman and daughter-in-law Zoya, Zoya's family and Roman's "rival," the son of the former leader, who was killed by Nazis.
-All Dymitr's efforts prove futile when the Germans overthrow the Hungarian government in Hungary in 1944.
+All Dymitr's efforts prove futile when the Germans overthrow the Hungarian government in 1944.

 A Nazi column takes the captive Romani to Auschwitz, where the infamous Dr Mengele (Marcin Tronski) has been conducting medical experiments on prisoners.
-Before their arrival, Dymitr's daughter escapes out through the window of one of the cattle trucks.
+Before their arrival, Dymitr's daughter escapes through the window of one of the cattle trucks.
 At the camp, Dymitr is forced to play for the Nazis, whilst his son Roman receives minor privileges because of his skill as a translator.
 However, when Roman's wife Zoya dies, the young man begins to consider his father's urging that he escape.
 Roman approaches his friend and former rival, and recognizing that their families are marked for death, the two agree to make an attempt.
-The attempt succeeds, and they manage to reconnect with Roman's younger sister who escaped from the cattle truck.
+The attempt succeeds, and they manage to reconnect with Roman's younger sister who had escaped from the cattle truck.